Palm tree at Clearwater Beach in Florida

 Pier 60

 Pier 60, a 1000+ foot pier, is open year-round (except for Christmas), and is a well-known hotspot for fishing, sunset photography, and year-round festivals.
-Every night, Pier 60 offers a “Sunsets at the Pier” celebration, featuring: vendors, live music and entertainment, and street performances.
+The nightly “Sunsets at the Pier” celebration features vendors, live music and entertainment, and street performances.

 On Friday and Saturday nights, the jumbo screen is set up for “Sunset Movies on the Beach.”
 This week, they were screening 80’s classic “The Goonies.”
-This is one of my favorite movies and it was definitely fun to watch in the unique beachy setting.
+This is one of my favorite movies and it was definitely fun to watch one of my all time favorite movies in the unique beachy setting.
 A great idea, although placing the screen directly in front of the playground was probably not the wisest decision.
 Make sure to arrive at least an hour in advance to get a good seat.

 Sunset cruise in Clearwater Beach, Florida

-Taking a cruise is another must while in town.
-There are plenty of options, including: sunset cruises, dolphin cruises, lunch and dinner cruises, and even a pirate themed cruise!
+Taking a cruise is another must-do while vacationing in the area.
+There are plenty of options, including: sunset cruises, dolphin cruises, lunch and dinner cruises, and even a pirate themed adventure.

 Update: the cruise was great despite the stormy weather.
-The Tropics Boat Tours is one of the best in the area.
-The sunset cruise is rather affordable and includes a free champagne toast.
-The views are gorgeous in the evening and the temps much cooler!
+The Tropics Sunset ride is one of the best in the area.
+It’s affordable with a free champagne toast.
+We enjoyed the opportunity to sightsee, learn some historical facts, and just take a break from all the commotion.

 Beautiful views & dolphin sightings on the Sunset Tropics cruise